Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 The Director shall have the following powers and duties:

-• (a) to formulate, amend and rescind regulations, rules and guidelines necessary to carry out the provisions of this chapter, subject to the approval of the Board;
+• (a) to formulate, amend, and rescind regulations and rules necessary to carry out the provisions of this chapter, subject to the approval of the Commission;

-• (b) to implement and enforce the provisions of this chapter, as well as any properly adopted regulations, rules, guidelines, and orders;
+• (b) to implement and enforce the provisions of this chapter, as well as any properly adopted regulations;

-• (c) to hire staff, expend designated funds from an approved budget, and obtain and expend funding from federal, state, and other sources;
+• (c) to hire staff, expend designated funds from a budget approved by the TERO Commission, with ratification by the Band Assembly and Chief Executive under 3 MLBS § 3(b), and obtain and expend funding from federal, state, and other sources;

-• (d) to maintain a list of current Covered Employers, current employer permits and work permits issued, and current Indian Certified Entities;
+• (d) to maintain a list of current covered employers, current employer permits and work permits issued, and current Anishinaabe or Indigenous certified entities;

 • (e) to maintain a record of all contracting projects subject to this chapter and the TERO fees assessed for each project;

-• (f) to process applications for certification of Indian Certified Entities by the Board;
+• (g) to process applications for certification of Anishinaabe or Indigenous certified entities by the Commission;

-• (h) to establish training and workforce development programs, in conjunction with the Mille Lacs Band Department of Labor, for Band members and other Indians to assist them in obtaining and retaining employment;
+• (j) to establish training, mentorship, and workforce development programs, in conjunction with other Band programs, for Band members and other Anishinaabe or Indigenous people to assist them in obtaining and retaining employment;

-• (i) to process applications for and maintain a list of Band members and other Indians living on or near the Reservation who are available for employment and to assist such persons with job placement; and
+• (l) to process applications for and maintain a list of Band members and other Anishinaabe or Indigenous people living on or near the Reservation who are available for employment and to assist such persons with job placement; and

-• (j) to contract with federal and state entities for the provision of additional job procurement services and funding consistent with the purposes of this chapter.
+• (m) to contract with federal and state entities for the provision of additional job procurement services and funding consistent with the purposes of this chapter.

 Historical and Statutory Notes